salesforce/omakase/readme.md

 (However, even when doing away with this separation and always parsing and refining everything every time, Omakase still executes faster than other leading open-source CSS parsers.)

-When a `Parser` has succesfully parsed some content, it will construct the appropriate AST object and give it to the `Broadcaster`.
+When a `Parser` has successfully parsed some content, it will construct the appropriate AST object and give it to the `Broadcaster`.
 Ultimately, the `Broadcaster` will pass the AST object to the registered subscription methods for that particular AST object type.

 ### AST Objects
 **Key Classes** `Syntax` `Refinable` `Groubable` `SyntaxCollection` `Selector` `Declaration`